mrmlnc/vscode-csscomb/README.md

   * Type: `Object` or `String`
   * Defaut: `{}`

 Config's name.
-Should be one of the following: `csscomb`, `zen`, `yandex` or an object containing custom configuration.
+Should be one of the following: `csscomb`, `zen`, `yandex` or an object containing custom configuration or path to config.

 **csscomb.formatOnSave**